SFDO-Community-Sprints/sticky-selectron-documentation/docs/configuration.md

 demonstrated with two assignment elements.
 Still, it is possible to assign both collection variables to the same assignment element.
 Please note that you use the 'Add' Operator and you will type in the API name of the fields you want to display for the Object Sticky Selectron.
 The column will display the fields Label.

+Column display order will be based on the assignment order - where top to bottom assignment order corresponds to left to right column display.

 ![Sticky Selectron Assign Column Display Variables Screenshot](Assets/Config_AssignColumnDisplay.png)